-Due to reduced fertility and short life expectancy pregnancy is rare among homozygous β-thalassemia patients.
-During the last three decades, because of prolonged life expectancy and improvement in the quality of life by extensive blood transfusions and treatment with chelating agents a few pregnancies have been reported.
+Due to reduced fertility and short life expectancy, pregnancy is rare among homozygous β-thalassemia patients.
+During the last three decades, because of prolonged life expectancy and improvement in the quality of life by extensive blood transfusions and treatment with

-Since the first report in 1969 by Walker and Whelton, others have described their experience with homozygous $\beta$ - thalassemia and pregnancy2-5.
+Since the first report in 1969 by Walker and Whelton', others have described their experience with homozygous β-thalassemia and pregnancy>".
 Our patient was totally dependent upon blood transfusion throughout her life.
 She had undergone splenectomy in childhood.